MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-an-add-on-submission.md

 author: mcleanbyron
 ms.assetid: E3DF5D11-8791-4CFC-8131-4F59B928A228
 description: Use this method in the Windows Store submission API to get data for an existing add-on submission.
-title: Get an add-on submission using the Windows Store submission API ms.author: mcleans ms.date: 02/08/2017 ms.topic: article
+title: Get an add-on submission ms.author: mcleans ms.date: 02/08/2017
+ms.topic: article